PirateSuit/PyBer_Analysis/README.md

 We could also look into the rural city types to see whether or not a higher number of drivers could yield more business.

+On a similar tack, perhaps the longer distances and subsequent higher fares are suppressing the amount of rides we are getting in more spread out areas.
+It wouldn't hurt to look into that.